gourteacher/android_course_questions/README.md

 Each branch has a MainActivity.java file where the work to do is identified by a `TODO`.
 This is the only file to change.
 Everything else is done for you.

+### Branch read_json_question
+- This application decodes a JSON file and displays the results on a textview.
+- The application reads a restaurants JSON file and builds a list of restaurants.
+- We then display the list of the names of the restaurants  in the TextView.